• About

 Olive Artisan Bread. - harvestandnourish.com

 With a soft, airy crumb and a crispy crust, this No-Knead Olive Artisan Bread is made with briny, salty olives and deliciously seasoned with oregano.
-It’s super simple to make and pairs perfectly with rich, tomato-based pastas and hearty soups and stews!
+It’s super simple to make and pairs perfectly with rich, tomato-based pastas, soups and stews!

 Is there anything that feels more like home than the smell of fresh bread baking in the oven?
 I just love a good savoury loaf to accompany a weekend lunch or dinner and this no-knead olive artisan bread is one of my favourites.